mich889/DESINV-23/final-proj/README.md

-# Facial Tattoo Perception

-# DESINV 23 Final Project
+# DESINV 23 Final Project: Facial Tattoo Perception
 By Michelle Chen
 May 2025